Barbell Plate Calculator

 Common Barbell Types and Weights

 • Men's Olympic Bar — 20 kg (44 lbs), 2.2 m long, 28 mm shaft diameter.
-The standard in most gyms.
+Standard in most gyms.

 • EZ Curl Bar — 6-10 kg (13-22 lbs).
 Angled grip for bicep curls and tricep extensions.

-• Trap/Hex Bar — 20-27 kg (44-60 lbs).
+• Trap / Hex Bar — 20-27 kg (44-60 lbs).
 Hexagonal shape for deadlifts and shrugs.

 Tips for Loading Plates Safely